 Skin lightening is a cosmetic procedure that aims to enhance the tone of your skin by lightening and brightening the dark spots present on the skin.
 Most skin lightening or whitening treatments aim to remove blemishes and tanning by reducing the amount of melanin responsible for the dark shades of the skin.

-What is the difference between skin bleaching and skin lightening solutions?
+What is the difference between skin whitening or bleaching and skin lightening solutions?

-Skin bleaching or whitening is the process of laundering your skin tone beyond what your natural skin tone may be.
-The goal of these treatments is to whiten or fade your skin until it is at a lighter complexion than what you were born with.
+Skin whitening or bleaching is the process of laundering your skin tone beyond what your natural skin tone may be.
+These full-body whitening treatments aim to whiten or fade your skin until it is at a lighter complexion than what you were born with.
 The method of achieving this enhancement can be done using a variety of chemicals, some of which are considered dangerous and cause severe side effects such as burns and scars.

 Skin lightening treatments are gaining popularity in many countries throughout the world, especially in countries where lighter skin is desired and sought after.
 This type of treatment has been used to reduce the discolouration that can take months and even years to go away naturally—helping men and women gain the perfect healthy skin they’ve always wanted.